tsoporan/fittrak/README.md

 ### Development

 The preferred way to bring up the stack is using `docker-compose`.
-If you really wanted to you could also run everything independent which would require: `postgresql`, `yarn`, `python3.7` and `pipenv`.
+If you really wanted to you could also run everything independently, which would require: `postgresql`, `yarn`, `python3.7` and `pipenv`.
 With docker we can conveniently package these up and not worry about external deps.

-There are three services that can be brought up, you can bring them all up with `docker-compose up`, which will bring all three: api, db and app or you can bring them up indepdently with the respective `docker-compose up <service>` command.
+There are three services that comprise the stack, you can bring them all up with `docker-compose up`, which will start all three: `api`, `db` and `app` (you can bring them up indepdently with the respective `docker-compose up <service>` command).

-It is also useful to know how to work with `docker` and `docker-compose` as you may need to rebuild and interact with the containers.
+It is also useful to know how to work with `docker` and `docker-compose` as you may need to rebuild and interact with containers during dev.

 #### Migrations

-For the purposes of dev, to easily apply migrations we can run a command in the container:
+To apply DB migrations we can run a command in the container:

 - `docker-compose run api python fittrak/manage.py makemigrations`
 - `docker-compose run api python fittrak/manage.py migrate`